Newspaper Page Text

 THE WRONG MAN

-BIRMINGHAM, Dec.
+BIRMINGHAM.
+Dec.
 13.—After

 deliberating 42 hours without be

-ing able to reach a verdict, Judge
+ing able to reach a verdict.
+Judge

-J. Russelle McElroy Saturday
+J Russelle McElroy Saturday

-afternoon declared 2 mistrial in
+afternoon declared a mistrial in

 the Peterson case and ordered

-the jury dismissed.
+the jury dismi^ed.

 As Friday afternoon wore on